open-component-model/ocm-spec/GOVERNANCE.md

 **4.4.
 Publication and Submission.** Upon the designation of a Draft Specification as an Approved Specification, the Maintainer will publish the Approved Specification in a manner agreed upon by the Working Group Participants.
 The publication of an Approved Specification in a publicly accessible manner must include the terms under which it is being made available.

 **4.5.
 Submissions to Standards Bodies.** No Draft Specification or Approved Specification may be submitted to another standards development organization without Working Group Approval.
-Upon reaching Approval, the Maintainer will coordinate the submission.
+Upon reaching Approval, the Maintainers will coordinate the submission.
 Working Group Participants that developed that specification agree to grant the copyright rights necessary to make those submissions.

 ## 5. Non-Confidential, Restricted Disclosure